We pass a lot of things on to our kids, but what do we really give them when we pass on a love for gardening? I have been pondering this a lot lately…

 Since frogs and toads feed on just about any creature smaller than them (insects, snails, and slugs), to the tune of 20,000 pests per year, they’re also great to have around.

 To attract helpful gardening companions, like our new friend, a gray tree frog, we just placed a cracked pottery bowl upside down in one of our beds and added a shallow dish of water.
 Instant toad house.
-Of course, you can also buy a fancy one, if you’d like.
+Of course, you can also buy a fancy one like this, or one like this if you’d like.

 We’ll share more of our gardening lessons (and surely failures) over the season.
 But for now, for lots more great organic pest control ideas, we liked this page.